Gustavo Petro: Recall

 During his administration as mayor, Petro faced a recall process started by opposition parties and supported by the signatures of more than 600,000 citizens.
 After the legal verification, 357,250 signatures were validated, many more than legally required to start the process.
 On 9 December 2013, he was removed from his seat and banned from political activity for 15 years, by Inspector General Alejandro Ordóñez Maldonado, following the sanctions stipulated by the law.
 His sanction was allegedly caused by mismanagement and illegal decrees signed during the implementation of his waste collection system.
 This led to a protest which deemed the Inspector's move as controversial, politically biased and undemocratic.

-Despite being granted an injunction by the Inter-American Commission on Human Rights, which suspended the sanction imposed by Inspector General Ordóñez, President Juan Manuel Santos upheld the removal and Petro was removed from office 19 March 2014.
+Despite being granted an injunction by the Inter-American Commission on Human Rights, which suspended the sanction imposed by Inspector General Ordóñez, President Juan Manuel Santos upheld the removal and Petro was removed from office on 19 March 2014.
 For his temporary replacement, Santos appointed as Mayor the Labor Minister, Rafael Pardo Rueda.
 On 19 April 2014, a magistrate from the Superior Tribunal of Bogotá ordered the president to obey the recommendations laid out by the Inter-American Commission on Human Rights.
 Petro was reinstated as mayor on 23 April 2014 and finished his term.